ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 Investing in open source as a lump sum during funding rounds makes sure the investment up front, where it can't be removed as an ongoing program.

+One notable downside is that this revenue source isn't consistent.
+My focus on this program is to *increase the total revenue* that all open source projects get.
+Once the money is in the projects, they can budget convervatively and create an ongoing cashflow.
+It's getting the money that is the part hard.

 How should we implement it?
 ---------------------------